 Indirect Fire Protection Capability-High Energy Laser (IFPC-HEL)

-Dynetics, along with our partners, was awarded the $130 million contract option to design, build, and integrate the laser weapon system onto an Army family of medium tactical vehicle platform and conduct field testing at White Sands Missile Range (WSMR) in New Mexico.
-As the prime contractor, Dynetics is responsible for final assembly, integration, and testing of the system.
+Previously, Dynetics, along with our partners, was awarded the $130 million contract option to design, build, and integrate the laser weapon system onto an Army family of medium tactical vehicle platform and conduct field testing at White Sands Missile Range (WSMR) in New Mexico.
+As the prime contractor, Dynetics was responsible for final assembly, integration, and testing of the system.